 There were no major differences between the intended implementation of our plan to meet our goals.
-We had to stop the intervention class due to Covid-19
+The teachers used the Benchmark Curriculum as well as supplemental licences and curriculum to meet the needs of the students.

 Describe any changes that will be made to this goal, the annual outcomes, metrics, or strategies/activities to achieve this goal as a result of this analysis.
 Identify where those changes can be found in the SPSA.